 Employer reimbursement for paid leave

-Eligible employers are entitled to be reimbursed the amount of infectious disease emergency leave pay that they paid to their employees, up to $200 per employee per day taken.
+Eligible employers were entitled to be reimbursed the amount of infectious disease emergency leave pay that they paid to their employees, up to $200 per employee per day taken.

-Employers can only claim reimbursement for individuals who are employees under the Employment Standards Act (ESA).
+Employers could only claim reimbursement for individuals who were employees under the Employment Standards Act (ESA).
 Learn more about who is an employee under the ESA.

-Reimbursement is only for infectious disease emergency leave pay under the ESA.
-Employers are not entitled to be reimbursed for vacation pay although employees are entitled to vacation pay for the wages they earn while on the paid leave.
+Reimbursement was only for infectious disease emergency leave pay under the ESA.
+Employers were not entitled to be reimbursed for vacation pay although employees were entitled to vacation pay for the wages they earned while on the paid leave.

 Eligibility for reimbursement

-An employer’s eligibility to be reimbursed for paying infectious disease emergency leave (IDEL) depends on what other rights their employee has.
+An employer’s eligibility to be reimbursed for paying infectious disease emergency leave (IDEL) depended on what other rights their employee had.

-As of April 19, 2021, employers are eligible for reimbursement of paid infectious disease emergency leave taken by employees between April 19, 2021 and March 31, 2023 if they did not otherwise provide paid days under an employment contract that could be used for COVID-19 related reasons for which paid IDEL is available or any one of the following apply:
+Employers were eligible for reimbursement of paid infectious disease emergency leave taken by employees between April 19, 2021 and March 31, 2023 if they did not otherwise provide paid days for COVID-19 related reasons or if any one of the following applied:

-An employer is eligible for reimbursement if the employee used some of their paid leave under their employment contract before April 19, 2021 so that they didn’t have at least three days of paid leave remaining.
-In this situation, the amount of reimbursement an employer would be entitled to depends on the number of days the employee has remaining under the employment contract.
+An employer was eligible for reimbursement if the employee used some of their paid leave under their employment contract before April 19, 2021 so that they didn’t have at least three days of paid leave remaining.
+In this situation, the amount of reimbursement an employer was entitled to depended on the number of days the employee had remaining under the employment contract.

-- If an employee had three days of paid leave under an employment contract and used all three before April 19, 2021, the employee would be entitled to three days of paid leave under the ESA and the employer could apply for reimbursement for these three days.
+- If an employee had three days of paid leave under an employment contract and used all three before April 19, 2021, the employee was entitled to three days of paid leave under the ESA and the employer could have applied for reimbursement for those three days.

-- If an employee had three days of paid leave under an employment contract but only used two days before April 19, 2021, the employee would have one remaining day under their employment contract and would therefore be entitled to two days under the ESA and the employer could apply for reimbursement for these two days.
+- If an employee had three days of paid leave under an employment contract but only used two days before April 19, 2021, the employee had one remaining day under their employment contract and was therefore entitled to two days under the ESA and the employer could have applied for reimbursement for those two days.